MCMDHU/Information-Study/README.md

 # Information-Study
-This Repo includes some MCM
+This Repo includes some information and study file of MCM.